xmile1/bc-21-attendance-register/README.md

 *  Navigate to the repo's folder on your computer
   *  `cd bc-21-attendance-register/`
 *  Install the app's backend dependencies.
-For best results, using a [virtual environment]
   *  `npm install`
 * Run the app
   *  `node app.js`